getify/You-Dont-Know-JS/types-grammar/ch1.md

 typeof Symbol("42");    // "symbol"
 ```

-The `typeof` operator, when used against a variable, is reporting the value-type of the value in the variable:
+The `typeof` operator, when used against a variable instead of a value, is reporting the value-type of *the value in the variable*:

 ```js
 greeting = "Hello";
 typeof greeting;        // "string"
 ```

-Again, JS variables themselves don't have types.
+JS variables themselves don't have types.
 They hold any arbitrary value, which itself has a value-type.

 ### Empty Values